The Cowboy and the Lady (1938 film): Plot

-When the newly married couple arrives at Galveston, they set up temporary home in a tent at a rodeo camp.
-Mary does her best to adapt to the dusty and primitive conditions, but she is having a difficult time.
+When the couple arrives at Galveston, they set up in a tent at a rodeo camp.
+Mary does her best to adapt, but she is having a difficult time.
 Stretch senses Mary's unease, but believes it stems from her worrying over her "family"—the fictitious drunken father and four younger sisters she's supporting.
 He suggests she return to Palm Beach alone to settle her family obligations.
 Although she is ashamed of her continued deception, Mary fears Stretch will reject her if he learns the truth about her wealthy family.
 Stretch believes he's married a "work horse" who works hard to support her family, not a "show horse" like her fictitious boss.
 Confused and miserable, Mary agrees to go back home for a few days and later meet up with Stretch at his ranch in Montana.

 Back at her Palm Beach mansion, Mary learns that her father is on his way with all his committee members, plus an important congressman who holds the presidential nomination in his power.
 Her sympathetic Uncle Hannibal arrives early, and Mary tearfully confides her secret marriage to him.
 When Mary's father arrives, he assumes his daughter will serve as dutiful hostess and support his political plans.
 Feeling trapped again, Mary finally confesses to her father that she is married to a cowboy and plans to join him in Montana immediately.
 When she sees her father's disappointment, however, she agrees to stay until her father secures the presidential nomination.

 At his Montana ranch, Stretch is busy preparing for Mary's arrival and building a new house for his bride—but Mary never arrives.
 Stretch heads back to the Palm Beach mansion and insists on talking to Mary's "employers."
 He bursts into the dining room, only to see his wife at the head of a dinner party table, surrounded by her father and his distinguished guests, who proceed to have a few laughs at the cowboy's expense.
 When asked for his opinion about Mary's father's running for president, Stretch condemns the whole group for their behavior and leaves in anger.
-Seeing his daughter's distress, Horace realizes that he has not been a good father, and comforts Mary as they listen to the whistle of the train that is taking her husband out of her life.
+Seeing his daughter's distress, Horace comforts Mary as they listen to the whistle of the train that is taking her husband out of her life.

 Back in Montana, a subdued Stretch arrives home only to find his father-in-law sitting on his front porch, wanting to chat about farming.
-Horace tells Stretch that he has quit the presidential race because he now knows that Mary's happiness is more important, acknowledging that Mary made sacrifices all her life, thinking only of her father, never herself.
+Horace tells Stretch that he has quit the presidential race because he now knows that Mary's happiness is more important, acknowledging that Mary made sacrifices all her life.
 Upon entering the ranchhouse, the bewildered Stretch finds a party underway, Uncle Hannibal raiding the kitchen, and Mary herself baking a cake with Ma Hawkins.
 Soon after, the cowboy and the lady are seen kissing in Ma Hawkins' kitchen.